Diabetes Risk Factors & Prevention

 - A control group who received general diet and exercise advice once a year.

-After the subjects had been followed up for an average of 3.2 years, the incidence of diabetes was 58% lower in the intervention group than in the control group.
+After 1 and 3 years of follow-up, weight loss was 4.5 and 3.5 kg (9.9 and 7.7 lb) in the intervention group, and 1 and 0.9 kg (2.2 and 2 lb) in the control group, respectively.
+Measures of blood sugar and lipids improved more in the intervention group.
+After the subjects had been followed up for an average of 3.2 years, the incidence of diabetes was 58% lower in the intervention group than in the control group, a statistically significant effect.

-The Diabetes Prevention Program (4) carried out in the USA produced similar findings.
-This study involved 3,234 overweight people with IGT, 45% of whom were from an ethnic minority group at increased risk of diabetes.
+The U.S. Diabetes Prevention Program (DPP), sponsored by The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) produced similar findings.
+This study involved 3,234 overweight people with impaired glucose tolerance (IGT) at increased risk of diabetes, 45% of whom were from an ethnic minority group.
 The study subjects were divided into three groups, who received:

 - General lifestyle advice once a year, plus metformin (daily)